Zadelkhair/production_didactique/README.md

 To login as a student you should visit the /connect page. register first & then login.

-NOTE : If you ( you and your students ) are in the same LAN network you can share with them you IP address, you can find your ip address on windows by running this command :
+NOTE : If you ( you and your students ) are in the same LAN network you can share with them your IP address.
+You can find your ip address on windows by running this command :

 ```bash
   ipconfig